Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • several ampoules with 5% glucose solution;

-• ampoules of the drug "Traumeel" for pain relief, stopping bleeding and relieving inflammation;
+• ampoules of the drug "Traumel" for pain relief, stopping bleeding and relieving inflammation;

-Other drugs may be needed, a list of which should be compiled by a veterinarian.
+Other medications may also be needed, a list of which should be compiled by your veterinarian.
 The dog also needs to be prepared for childbirth:

-• if the hair on the muzzle is long, it is also trimmed so as not to interfere with the dog biting the umbilical cord.
+• if the hair on the face is long, it is also trimmed so that it does not interfere with the dog biting the umbilical cord.

-You should be guided by those signs that indicate the approaching birth, so as not to miss the moment the first puppy appears.
+You should be aware of the signs that indicate an approaching birth, so as not to miss the moment the first puppy appears.

-A couple of days before the onset of labor, the dog is nervous, rushing about, showing signs of anxiety, as rising intra-abdominal pressure and still weak contractions cause pain to the dog.
-From the birth canal, a sticky mucous liquid is released - a cork.
-The dog worries, licks the genital area.
+A couple of days before the onset of labor, the dog becomes nervous, rushes about, and shows signs of anxiety, as increasing intra-abdominal pressure and still weak contractions cause pain to the dog.
+A sticky mucous fluid - a plug - is released from the birth canal.
+The dog is worried and licks the genital area.
 Rapid, shallow breathing and increased heart rate become noticeable.

-A sign by which the owner may know that there are several hours left before the birth is a decrease in the body temperature of the animal.
-If you put your hand on the dog's stomach, it will become noticeable that the puppies have stopped moving, which means that contractions will begin soon.
-If after these signs of contractions there are no more than a day, then you should seek help from a veterinarian.
+A sign by which the owner can find out that there are several hours left before the birth is a decrease in the animal’s body temperature.
+If you put your hand on the dog's stomach, you will notice that the puppies have stopped moving, which means that contractions will begin soon.
+If after these signs there are no contractions for more than a day, then you should seek help from a veterinary clinic.

-During childbirth, some dogs push while standing, but most take a characteristic position - they lie on their side, with outstretched paws and their backs rest against the walls of the box.
-A few hours before birth, amniotic fluid leaves, which "disinfect" the exit path of newborns.
+During childbirth, some dogs push while standing, but most take a characteristic position - they lie on their side, with outstretched paws and their backs resting against the walls of the box.
+A few hours before birth, amniotic fluid leaves, which “disinfects” the newborn’s exit route.

-The amniotic fluid that fills the outer or "water" bladder serves to waterproof the puppy.
-The outer bladder ruptures on its own, in some cases the dog gnaws through it.
-You should not try to break through the bubble, so as not to damage the inner shells.
-After the amniotic bladder has opened, prolactin is released into the bloodstream, stimulating the contraction of the walls of the uterus and abdominal muscles.
+The amniotic fluid, which fills the outer or “water” bladder, serves to waterproof the puppy.
+The outer bubble ruptures on its own, in some cases the dog chews it through.
+You should not try to break through the bubble, so as not to damage the inner membranes.
+After the amniotic sac has opened, prolactin is released into the blood, stimulating contraction of the walls of the uterus and abdominal muscles.

 Stages of the birth process